-Targets Threshold Stretch Measure (25% vesting) (100% vesting) Weighting Relative total shareholder return (TSR) TSR versus median TSR of FTSE 100 companies (excluding Median TSR Median TSR 33.3% financial services, oil and gas, and mining companies).
+T Threshold Stretch Measure (25% vesting) (100% vesting) Weighting Relative total shareholder return (TSR) TSR versus median TSR of FTSE 100 companies (excluding Median TSR Median TSR 33.3% financial services, oil and gas, and mining companies).
 (1) × 1.15 Measured over the three-year performance period Sustainable dividends Average underlying dividend cover over the three-year The targets are considered co mmercially sensitive and so are not 33.3% performance period disclosed in this report.
-Howe achieved and awards made w ill be published retrospectively so that shareholders can fully un derstand the basis for any vesting Underpin: Dividend growth of at least RF PI in each of the years 2017/18, · 2018/19 and 2019/20 , , , , Customer service excellence • Ranking for the year ending 31 March 2020 versus nine other Median rank Upper 33.3% water and wastewater companies using Ofwat's Service Incentive 2 quartile rank Mechanism (SIM) combined score Overall underpin Overall vesting is subject to the committee being satisfied that th e company's performance on t hese measures is consistent with und erlying business performance
+However, actual targets, performance achieved and awards made w ill be published retrospectively so that shareholders can fully un derstand the basis for any vesting Underpin: Dividend growth of at least RF idend growth of at least RPI in each of the years 2017/18, · 2018/19 and 2019/20 Customer service excellence Ranking for the year ending 31 March 2020 versus nine other Median rank Upper 33.3% water and wastewater companies using Ofwat's Service Incentive 2 quartile rank Mechanism (SIM) combined score Overall underpin Overall vesting is subject to the committee being satisfied that th e company's performance on t hese measures is consistent with und erlying business performance

 (1) For the purposes of calculating TSR, the TSR index is averaged over the three months prior to the start and end of the performance period.
-TSR is independently calculated by
+TSR is independently calculated by New Bridge Street.